 I wasn’t sure how I felt about quad biking, but I can hands down say it was my favourite thing I did in Morocco.
-Our excursion took us through the rocky dessert and a Berber village, in which we were able to go into one of the houses and stop for rose biscuits and Moroccan tea.
-Quad Lac et Desert were a fantastic company that picked us up from our hotel, drove us to their destination, set us up on the bikes and took us on the tour.
+Our excursion in Marrakesh took us through the rocky desert and a Berber village, in which we were able to go into one of the houses and stop for rose biscuits and Moroccan tea.
+Quad Lac et Desert was a fantastic company that picked us up from our hotel, drove us to their destination, set us up on the bikes and took us on the tour.
 The leader was absolutely lovely and let us stop for pictures in the dessert (You gotta get those good views), as well as making sure that everyone was okay.
-Cannot recommend quad biking, and the company enough as it was truly one of the best experiences I’ve had.
+Cannot recommend quad biking in Marrakesh and the company enough as it was truly one of the best experiences I’ve had.

 Final Comment: If you’re gonna do one thing, have it be this.